Zero-Knowledge Proofs: A Security Perspective

 Despite being regarded as a major component of the blockchain space today.
 ZKPs precede the inception of blockchain technology by over 40 years.
 In 1985, MIT researchers Silvio Micali, Shafi Goldwasser, and Charles Rackoff proposed the concept of zero-knowledge proofs as a new innovation in applied cryptography.

 In their research paper, they discussed an interesting new metric which they termed knowledge complexity.
 This measured the amount of knowledge that is needed to transfer from a prover to a verifier for the information being exchanged between them to be considered valid.
 Building on this idea, they were able to prove that with some interaction between a prover and a verifier, the amount of knowledge that needed to be conveyed could be reduced from two to zero.
 The method used to achieve this was hence coined as zero-knowledge proof.
-The applications for which are being seen in various forms today.
+The applications for this are being seen in various forms today.

 Properties of Zero-knowledge Proofs